The Sūtra

 There has been no greater Grace than the Buddha Himself,

-who urges us to turn the Wheel of Dharma each by our true
+to turn the Wheel of Dharma each by our true self,

 So that all men and women around